CTIM Assessment Report for Maturity Assessment

 Created on: February-11, 2021

 Assessment identification number: This number is required to link the assessment with peer groups, for people to search for the assessment on the platform, and allows us to better support you.
-The ID for this assessment is: EXAMPLE AD-HOC.
+The ID for this assessment is: EXAMPLE ALIGNED.

 Please note that you have the option to claim your results at the end of this report